December 28, 2007

 French Presidential Elections

-Sarkozy, a free-market conservative, promises sweeping reforms to jump-start the nation's stagnant economy, curb the welfare state and create much-needed jobs, particularly in poor immigrant communities where his tough crime and immigration policies have made him a reviled figure.
-Socialist Ségolène Royal dvocated social fareness for France.
-Royal pledged a vague program of gradual change underpinned by social justice.
+Nicolas Sarkozy, of the ruling Nicolas Sarkozy, of the ruling Sarkozy, a free-market conservative, promises sweeping reforms to jump-start the nation's stagnant economy, curb the welfare state and create much-needed jobs, particularly in poor immigrant communities where his tough crime and immigration policies have made him a reviled figure.
+Socialist Ségolène Royal dvocated social fareness for French voters went to the polls en masse on April 22, paring a field of 12 candidates to two for the May 6 run-off. |

 April 2, 2007